The Clear Edge

 • Revenue climbs to $120K through gradual refinement.

-By month twenty-four, they’ve doubled revenue using a completely sequential approach that wasted twenty-six weeks.
+By month twenty-four, they’ve doubled revenue using a completely sequential approach that effectively burns twenty-six weeks on avoidable delays.

 Pattern analysis across 40+ second-year journeys shows this sequential waste is universal.